 The final touch is a good amount of plain old yellow mustard.

-Serve this easy dinner recipe with cole slaw, baked beans, potato chips, potato salad, or any other favorite sides.
+Serve this easy dinner Recipe with cole slaw, baked beans, potato chips, potato salad, or any other favorite sides.

 That’s what my mom’s breaded pork tenderloin sandwich recipe would look like.
-And Mary Jo said, “where has this been all my life?…you can keep making this on a regular basis.”
+And Mary Jo said, “Where has this been all my life?… You can keep making this on a regular basis.”
 I think I will.

 How To Reheat Leftovers

-Oven Place the pork on a lightly oiled baking sheet and heat for 15 minutes at 350°F.
+Oven Place the pork on a lightly oiled baking sheet and heat for 15 minutes at 350ยฐF.

 Microwave They can be reheated in a microwave but they will not be as crispy as if heated in an oven.